 7. 7.
-In any M-1 or M-2 zoning overlain by I-O zoning, retail areas occupying more than 15% of the building footprint-or more than 3,000 square feet.
+In any M-1 or M-2 zoning overlain by I-O zoning, retail areas occupying more than 15% of the building footprint.

 B. To approve a conditional use in the I-O zone, the Planning Commission shall find that each of the following additional criteria are either met, or can be met by observance of conditions, unless it is not applicable: